yytsai171/SHP/README.md

 ### The contribution

-This thesis proposes and evaluates a family of four confidence-based personalised active learning strategies (SHHCP, SHLCP, SHMCP, SHECP;
+This paper proposes and evaluates a family of four confidence-based personalised active learning strategies (SHHCP, SHLCP, SHMCP, SHECP;
 see [Research Contributions](#research-contributions)), an **incremental partial-SGD update** that makes personalised item selection computationally feasible at the scale of a full user population, and a **leakage-free evaluation protocol** that closes a subtle methodological gap in how this class of methods has previously been assessed.
-Under this corrected, fair evaluation, the thesis's central finding is that non-personalised, item-level baselines remain highly competitive on prediction accuracy (RMSE) against personalised selection in this dataset's sparsity regime - a result that runs counter to the field's usual framing and is discussed at length in the thesis itself.
-This repository contains everything needed to reproduce that finding, and every other number and figure in the thesis, from the raw dataset.
+Under this corrected, fair evaluation, the paper's central finding is that non-personalised, item-level baselines remain highly competitive on prediction accuracy (RMSE) against personalised selection in this dataset's sparsity regime - a result that runs counter to the field's usual framing and is discussed at length in the paper itself.
+This repository contains everything needed to reproduce that finding from the raw dataset.

 ---